json420/degu/doc/degu.client.rst

     A :class:`Client` instance is stateless and thread-safe.
-It contains the information needed to create actual :class:`Connection` instances, but does not itself create or reference any socket resources.
+It contains the information needed to create actual :class:`Connection` instances, but does not itself reference any socket resources.

     .. attribute:: address